 Montpellier is the state capital of Vermont though Burlington is the largest and most exciting in the state.

 Burlington is famous for being a hippy town as well as drop dead gorgeous because it lies on the banks of Lake Champlain.
-Burlington makes for an excellent base for exploring Vermont’s outdoor spaces as well as a good place to get a drink.
+Burlington makes for an excellent base for exploring Vermont’s outdoor spaces with many quality bike paths for cycling enthusiasts.

 Road Trip to New Hampshire